 Leopoldstadt Wyndham’s Theatre until October 30th 2021 Tom Stoppard’s Leopoldstadt would have been better as a TV mini-series rather than this sprawling, over-populated two and a quarter hour play without an intermission.
 It is a long watch and although eminently worthwhile, feels too much like a history lesson.

-By Barbara Lewis • performance, theatre, year 2022 • Tags: Barbara Lewis, performance, theatre
+By Michael Bartholomew-Biggs • books, performance, poetry reviews, theatre, year 2022 • Tags: books, James Roderick Burns, performance, poetry, theatre